kungfu-team/mindspore/kungfu_examples/README.md

 It provides low level collective communicative APIs (such as `AllReduce`) which can be used by different ML frameworks, e.g. Tensorflow, PyTorch and Mindspore.

-To enable KungFu elastic training in mindspore, we provided kungfu operator as part of mindspore extension.
+To enable KungFu elastic training in MindSpore, we provided kungfu operator as part of MindSpore extension.
 User should implement customized optimizer and callback (extending the standard mindspore `Optimizer` and `Callback`).

-We also provide some commonly used optimizers as part of mindspore extension.
+We also provide some commonly used optimizers as part of MindSpore extension.

 ## Build

-Currently we build and install kungfu in the source tree of mindspore.
+Currently we build and install kungfu in the source tree of MindSpore.
 User can use the script <../install-kungfu.sh> to download and build kungfu.

 ## Implementing Customized Optimizer and Callback